EricThomson/pandastim/readme.md

 I recommend installing the panda3d SDK from the web site, as it comes with useful examples.

 **Tests**
-Check out the list of examples in [examples/examples_readme.txt](examples/examples_readme.txt), and run those that strike your fancy.
+Check out the list of examples in [examples/examples_readme.md](examples/examples_readme.md), and run those that strike your fancy.
 For instance, `examples/drifting_fullfield_sin.py`

 ### To do (short term)
 - finish fullfield_static_stimulus.py and remove any remnants of drifting class.
 - Add examples of full field stuff you might want:
   - circle (fish lure)
   - just a flat color
-- Add experiment for static
+- Add experiment for static (save data to file options etc)
 - Add exp for grating.
 - Add generic experiment.
 - Add two exp examples.